 Goals & Projects:

-– Book lists and guides tied to major translation awards and library themes
+– Book lists and themes tied to major translation awards and topics – perfect for library displays & orders

-– Programming ideas for various library user groups: children, teens, college students, adults, English Language Learners, etc.
+– Programming ideas for various library user groups: children, young adults, adults, etc.

 – ALA conference involvement: workshops and sessions, networking through various ALA units and offices to explore the best ways to provide information and services to librarians

 – Reviews of non-US translations to help librarians become better informed about what is being published around the world (for more information, see Review Guidelines)

 – Advocacy on behalf of small publishers to increase their visibility

 – General education efforts to help librarians understand more thoroughly the value of translated literature and of contemporary foreign-language literature

 – Exploration of ways in which non-US publishers of English translations and non-US, non-English-language publishers can more easily promote their works among libraries

 For more information about the Global Literature in Libraries Initiative, please read the following articles: